 I started learning Czech in September 2006.
-I wanted to try out a Pimsleur course in a language I hadn't studied before, and chose Czech because I have quite a few Czech friends.
-They all speak English, but I'd like to be able to speak to them in their language.
+I wanted to try out a Pimsleur course in a language I hadn't studied before.
+I chose Czech because I had some Czech friends and wanted to be able to speak to them in their language.

 I started my studies with Pimsleur Speak and Read Essential Czech, an all-audio course consisting of 10 half-hour lessons.
 This gave me a good basic introduction to Czech.
 It covers a small amount of material but does so in a thorough way and encourages you to apply what you're learning to create your own phrases and sentences.
 This gives you a feel for the language.